How to analyse, present and conclude a range and/or sample of information based on collated data.

 Just recently I had a very deep conversation with my friend (who also happens to be in the academia), where we discussed the reasons why her students are reluctant to express themselves in any format, even when she offered alternatives (written, video, voice recording, etc.).
 We can only assume what has caused this kind of behaviour.
 However, it wouldn’t be too farfetched to connect the dots all the way to the social media boom.
 It shouldn’t come as a surprise that the younger generation is wary of voicing any kind of opinion when our society actively prosecutes anyone who doesn’t agree with the majority.
 What is even worse is that we not only disregard anyone who doesn’t comply with our beliefs as of right now, but we go the extra mile to track down evidence from the past.
 Ignoring the fact that people make mistakes or that their opinions can change or evolve.
 This would leave me to believe that the youth of today either voluntarily censorships themselves to keep their position in the society or remains silent not to cause any drama.

-If anyone dares to speak up then the gatekeeping police is ready to put them back into their place - essentially saying that you are not black enough, you are not fat enough, you are not old enough, you are not educated enough (feel free to insert any other fitting feature) to be able to talk about this issue.
+If anyone dares to speak up then the gatekeeping police is ready to put them back into their place - essentially saying that you are not opressed enough, you are not young enough, you are not old enough, you are not educated enough (feel free to insert any other fitting feature) to be able to talk about these issues.
 Which leaves me wondering, since when did being human stop being enough to participate in a conversation or to have opinions?
 Am I not human enough to express myself at all?
 For what reason are we tolerating this mass censorship?
 Who is that helping?

 We have come a long way; we are actively fighting for human rights, but it is a vicious cycle and if taken to an extreme it comes back to where we started.

 We must be careful with the language we use.
-In fact, I am not even sure if I can address people as humans (or people for that matter) as it seems like ‘some’ don’t identify with that term anymore.
+In fact, I am not even sure if I can address people as humans (or people for that matter).
 Perhaps, we can all be ‘circles’ or rectangles, triangles or whatever makes you feel good, but I’ll stick to circles if you don’t mind.
 To borrow from what my dad has taught me – “You dear circle, you do whatever makes you happy as long as you are not hurting others or pushing your beliefs onto me.”

 These are just my assumptions...
 My other assumption is that I won't be able to confirm my theory as the type of questions we used doesn't really lead to that consensus and the documenting format doesn't show the behaviour in action (perhaps a video would have been more useful for that).